Our Mission

 Our Core Values

 We believe that all people are created in God’s image.
-Honoring this reality, we always seek to alleviate material poverty without hindering and we encourage people to recognize and use the gifts God gave them.
+Honoring this truth, we encourage the alleviation of poverty, whether spiritual, relational, or financial, by empowering and helping people recognize, develop, and use the gifts God gives them.

 Fostering Community

-We believe that people thrive in Christ-centered fellowship.
-We always seek to cultivate an environment where those who gather will experience connection, encouragement, and accountability.
+We believe that people thrive in healthy, joyful community.
+We cultivate a nurturing environment where those who gather will experience connection, love, encouragement, and accountability.

 Restoring Relationships

-We believe that poverty is a result of broken relationships, and we believe broken relationships can be restored.
-We always seek to point people toward healing through Jesus Christ who is making all things new, including relationships with God, ourselves, others, and the rest of creation.
+We believe that poverty is a result of broken relationships.
+We help to restore those relationships by pointing people toward Jesus Christ who heals and makes all things new including relationships with God, others, and ourselves.

 Engaging the Church

-We believe in the local church’s call to respond to poverty.
-We always seek to provide opportunities to the church to fulfill its mission through giving tangible resources and by forming meaningful relationships with our clients.
+We believe in God’s call for the local church to respond to the complexities of poverty.
+In partnership, we provide opportunities for the local church to fulfill its call to equip and empower the congregation by offering spaces to form meaningful relationships with those living in poverty.

 History